This industry-accredited course is designed for those who want to be at the heart of managing the construction procurement process.

 Field trips and study visits are an important part of your learning.
 Trips may include site visits to live projects and residential study trips.
 Where a trip is mandatory it will be aligned to your modules and inform project work, and substantive costs – including travel and accommodation – will be paid for by the school.
 Optional trips may also be organised which can provide additional opportunities to enhance your knowledge and experience.
-Optional trips may incur a cost to the student.
+These optional trips may incur a cost.

 How you’re assessed

 You will be assessed through a mix of coursework and exams.
 The coursework will make up the majority of your assessment and will consist of group and individual projects, reports, presentations, and essays.
 You will receive feedback throughout each module.

 |Year Five||Coursework||83%||Written exams||17%|

 Your future professional career